secretGeek/today-i-learned-staging/powershell/powershell_precedence_of_commands_aliases.md

 - An batch file on the PATH called `doit.bat`
 - An batch file on the PATH called `doit.cmd`

-...and it will run the first one it finds.
+...and it will stop looking and run the first one it finds.

 ## See also